htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :index:`condor_startd configuration variables<single: condor_startd configuration variables; configuration>`

-NOTE: If you are running HTCondor on a multi-CPU machine, be sure to also read section \ `3.7.1 <PolicyConfigurationforExecuteHostsandforSubmitHosts.html#x35-2530003.7.1>`__ on page \ `916 <PolicyConfigurationforExecuteHostsandforSubmitHosts.html#x35-2530003.7.1>`__ which describes how to set up and configure HTCondor on multi-core machines.
+NOTE: If you are running HTCondor on a multi-CPU machine, be sure to also read :ref:`admin-manual/policy-configuration:*condor_startd* policy configuration` which describes how to set up and configure HTCondor on multi-core machines.

 These settings control general operation of the *condor_startd*.
-Examples using these configuration macros, as well as further explanation is found in section \ `3.7 <PolicyConfigurationforExecuteHostsandforSubmitHosts.html#x35-2410003.7>`__ on Configuring The Startd Policy.
+Examples using these configuration macros, as well as further explanation is found in the :doc:`/admin-manual/policy-configuration` section.

  ``START`` :index:`START`
     A boolean expression that, when ``True``, indicates that the machine